-Our ground handling colleagues are trained in IATA’s Live Animal Regulations and our internal policies on carrying wildlife.
+Emirates actively contributes towards the United for Wildlife Transport Taskforce and is part of the Steering Committee of the United for Wildlife MENA Chapter, which was launched in early 2022.
+Our ground-handling colleagues at dnata are trained in IATA’s Live Animal Regulations and Emirates’ internal policies on carrying wildlife.
 Our frontline employees are trained to recognise and report suspicious cargo.
 We have established a dedicated reporting channel to empower our people and partners to stop illegal trade by flagging confidential information that can protect endangered species.